paciorek/future-kubernetes/README.md

 ### Removing your Kubernetes cluster

-Make sure to do this or the cloud provider (Google in this case) will keep charging you, hour after hour after hour.
+Make sure to do this or the cloud provider will keep charging you, hour after hour after hour.

 ```
+## Google Cloud
 gcloud container clusters delete future --zone=us-west1-a
+## AWS
+eksctl delete cluster future
 ```

+Note that on AWS, in my experience, deletion can sometimes fail or not all the resources allocated are deleted, which may cause you to continue to be charged.
+Please see the troubleshooting section below for more details.

 ## Modifying your cluster